Milagros - Most Chaste Heart Of Joseph

 These Milagros represent the Most Chaste Heart of Joseph.

 They do not come with pictured ribbon.

 Joseph loved Mary so tenderly, so intensely, so purely, that it is said that her Marian M would be blazed upon his very heart.
 The heart opens to reveal a space to place a prayer, a wish, notes of gratitude or thanks.
 I love to put mini decade rosaries in them and give them for First Communion and Confirmation gifts!
 The heart has a hook on back if you choose to hang.
 It can be used as a Christening gift, given in time of need for healing, or for individual prayer.

 There are two different size options for this Milagro.
 The Saint Joseph Mini Milagro measure 1.75" wide x 1" deep x 3.5" inches tall.
 The larger Milagros are 3.5" wide x 2" deep x 6" tall.
 They are each high quality and made of metal.
 Choose between gilded gold or antique silver in color for either variety.
 Both are beautiful used as an ornament and have a hanging loop on the back.
 They come in a vintage style with natural patina making each one unique.
-Each Milagro comes with a gift bag, a meditation, and a card describing the history of Milagros.
+Each Milagro comes with a meditation, and a card describing the history of Milagros.
 Ornaments do not come with ribbon or string.